Skip to Content

 Mixing Bowl

-A spoon or whisk is only half of the equation when it comes to mixing by hand.
+A spoon or whisk is only half the equation when it comes to mixing by hand.
 The other half comes in the form of a mixing bowl.

 Look for a bowl with a handle or non-slip grip.
 The handle will allow you to hold the bowl with your non-mixing hand.

-Elbow grease
+Elbow Grease

-As we mentioned above, the right tools are a must when it comes to mixing cake batter by hand.
-With that being said, having the right tools isn’t enough.
-You also need good technique.
+As I mentioned above, the right tools are a must when it comes to mixing cake batter by hand.
+However, having the right tools without a good technique may not be enough.
+Here’s a quick look at the techniques you should be using with the tools mentioned above.

 Here’s a nice video demonstrating the process:

-Depending on what ingredients you are beating, you’ll either want to use a wooden spoon or whisk.
-For a thicker mixture, like the butter and sugar mixture we just discussed, a wooden spoon makes sense.
+For thicker mixtures, like the butter and sugar mixture I just discussed, a wooden spoon makes sense.
 For beating something lighter, like eggs, a whisk is preferred.

 When beating a mixture, you’ll want to make quick, circular movements with your hand.
 As the mixture becomes whipped, it will become light and airy.